listerp/TDD-Tutorial/README.md

 * TDD.Core
 * TDD.Core.Tests

-Before we can start writing unit tests, we will need to install some NuGet packages in our TDD.Core.Tests project.
+Before we can start writing unit tests, we need to do a couple of things:

+* First we need to install some NuGet packages in our TDD.Core.Tests project.

 We will be using the Machine Specifications (MSpec) testing framework for this tutorial, I chose MSpec because I like the way the code reads while creating and running the tests.